 How in depth a home inspection varies, however, most cover the main areas of the house that could have problems.

 Tell-tale signs of a damaged roof such as deteriorated shingles or missing tiles are one of the first things home inspectors look for.
 Inspectors will also look to find out if there's any moisture underneath the roof shingles.

 Other issues, such as damaged flashing around the chimney — and the condition of the chimney itself — will also be checked.
 It is important for a potential buyer to know if the chimney is safe to use or if it's created any structural damage.

 Faulty or inadequate electrical systems can be a problem, particularly in older homes.
 Inspectors will look to ensure that the electrical panel and circuit breaker configuration is suitable for the house.

-Homes with older electrical panels, such as the Federal Pacific type, can be almost impossible to insure, so it is important to know if your home has one.
+Homes with older electrical panels can be almost impossible to insure, so it is important to know if your home has one.
 Inspectors will also look at receptacles to ensure that they are wired correctly and also test them for functionality and safety.